SENSUIKAN!

 May-August 1945:

-The I-156 is configured to carry two "kaiten" human-torpedoes.
-She makes three transport runs carrying kaitens from Ozushima to shore bases along the Kyushu coast.
+I-156 is configured to carry two "Kaiten" human torpedoes.
+She makes three transport runs carrying kaiten from Ozushima to shore bases along the Kyushu coast.

 July 1945: